 - Gender diversity in the current social context

-- Relevant legislation, including The Equality Act 2010, and how it relates to service provision
+- A basic introduction to relevant legislation, including The Equality Act 2010, and how it might relate to service provision

 - The WPATH (The world Professional Association for Transgender Health) Standards of care for the Health of Transsexual, Transgender, and Gender Nonconforming People and how they inform good practice